A movement for Community Ownership

-Community Land Scotland is the representative body for Scotland’s community landowners — a movement of people taking control of land, buildings and assets to shape their own futures.
-We were established to provide a collective voice for community landowners in Scotland.
+Community Land Scotland is the national representative body for community landowners — a growing movement of people taking control of land, buildings and assets to shape their own futures.

 Our Story